Canon 20D vs Nikon Df

 Review summary: Canon 20D vs Nikon Df

-Arguments in favor of the Canon EOS 20D:
+Reasons to prefer the Canon EOS 20D:

 - Faster shutter: Has higher mechanical shutter speed (8000/sec vs 4000/sec) to freeze action.